ajitagupta/core-java-mini-projects/README.md

 An exception is an error from which can be recovered.
 An error is an unavoidable runtime situation from which we can't recover.
 Exceptions can be checked/compile-time and unchecked/runtime exception.

 To recover from exceptions we can make use of `try-catch`, `throw/throws`, or `finally` blocks.
-We can handle exceptions with multiple catch-blocks. finally-block code executes at any cost.
+We can handle exceptions with multiple catch-blocks.
+The finally-block code executes at any cost.

+## 8. Multithreading

+## 9. Collections

+## 10. Java 8 Features

 ## License
 ![Public Domain](https://i.ibb.co/74t3hCb/public-domain.png "Public Domain")